tbrowder/RakudoBin/README.md

 DESCRIPTION
 ===========

-This module distribution can be used in three different scenarios for installing or upgrading a host to use the Rakudo binary download archive containing `rakudo` and <zef> executables.
+This module distribution can be used in several different scenarios for installing or upgrading a host to use the Rakudo binary download archive containing `rakudo` and <zef> executables.

 Scenario one - a new system without Rakudo installed
 ----------------------------------------------------